HigherOrderCO/Kind/DOCUMENTATION.md

 ----

-Since Formality expressions can be incompatible with some reductions strategies if they're not affine, sometimes you don't want to  an argument more than once.
+Since Formality expressions can be incompatible with some reductions strategies if they're not affine, sometimes you don't want to use an argument more than once.

 For example, the function below uses `b` in different branches: